Plenty of new Premier League kits for the 2021-22 season have been released, so let’s have a look at the fresh jerseys for next season.

 Gorgeous away kits from Hummel, who have a nod to Everton’s past.
 The Danish brand are back in the soccer game in a big way and they’re doing a fantastic job to update some of these retro looks.
 Everton’s fans are happy.
 With their kit.

-A lovely retro look to this yellow away jersey.
+A lovely retro look to the yellow away jersey.
 The logo is a throwback one too, and I love how huge it is!
 This shade of yellow is also fantastic and really takes you back to the 1970s.
 Which, with a retro design, is precisely what they’re trying to do.
 Well done.
+As for the home kit, it’s okay.
+Nothing too special about it, but it’s not bad either.
+The blue trim and sponsor stripes is a nice touch and looks like the kits from the glorious mid 1990s.

 A fresh look for 2021/22! 😎